yushundong/COVID-datasets/README.md

 # COVID-datasets

 Include 6 different datasets from different data sources (denoted below) for different research purposes.
+Basically, the datasets include information from 391 different counties in USA at a fixed time or in a series of time periods.

 ## Confirmed cases across counties
 Clawed from [Johns Hopkins Cronavirus Resource Center](https://coronavirus.jhu.edu/map.html).
 Data includes confirmed cases and death from Feb. to Oct. as time series.
 County number is 391 in total.